 - Be understanding

 If it’s taking Baby longer to call you by name than you were expecting, it’s nothing personal, and it doesn’t reflect anything about Baby’s feelings towards you.
 Many babies become familiar with the ‘m’ and the ‘d’ consonant sounds first, but every baby develops differently, so you never know where Baby is going to start out, word-wise.
-Don’t worry, though – she will be calling your name before you know it.
+Don’t worry, though – they will be calling your name before you know it.